Access to Bristol Bursary: terms and conditions

-- As long as you continue to have a household income of £25,000 or less, the Access to Bristol bursary will be paid for those terms when you are in attendance on your course.
+- As long as you continue to have a household income of £25,000 or less and are awarded a maintenance grant or special support grant from the government, you will be entitled to a fee waiver equivalent to the full tuition fees being charged while studying part-time.
+Also, the Access to Bristol bursary will be paid for those terms when you are in attendance on your course.

 - Support will be limited to one full-time equivalent year.
 For example, if you study at 50% full-time equivalent for one academic year, and another 50% during the following academic year, you will be eligible for support in both years, subject to the above conditions.

 - If after starting your studies you choose to undertake a year abroad which lengthens your degree programme, you will be eligible for a tuition fee waiver to match your tuition fee liability and will continue to be eligible for a bursary.

 - If you intercalate on a medicine, dental or veterinary science course, you will not be eligible for the Access to Bristol Bursary in your intercalation year.